Each season, we encourage readers to “share your blessings” with those in need.

 Grassroots Crisis Intervention Center provides shelter to homeless individuals and families, along with crisis intervention services.
 410-531-6006.

-Wish List: Gift cards for Walmart, Target, Kohl’s, Amazon and Giant; new pillows and blankets; new toys for children, ages 2-13; warm heavy socks; and laundry detergent.
+Wish list: Gift cards for Walmart, Target, Kohl’s, Amazon and Giant; new pillows and blankets; new toys for children ages 2-13; heavy winter gloves and laundry pods.

 The Grassroots Day Resource Center serves the precariously housed population along the Route 1 corridor and beyond.
 Open three days a week, services include a hot meal, showers, laundry, Internet, social services, free medical clinic, a food pantry and clothes closet.
-Donations are gratefully accepted during center hours: Monday, 2-6 p.m.; Wednesday, 2-6 p.m. and Saturday, 10 a.m.-2 p.m.
+Donations are gratefully accepted during center hours: 2 to 6 p.m.
+Mondays and Wednesdays, and 10 a.m. to 2 p.m.
+Saturdays.
 301-776-9900 or daycenter.org.

-Wish list: Canned fruit, canned chili, canned meats and fish, including tuna, chicken, Spam, Vienna sausages, ham and salmon; Chef Boyardee and Chunky or Progresso soups; gently-used or new men’s jeans, sizes 28-34; gently-used or new men’s hiking boots sizes 8-10.5 and blanket donations.
-We also are hoping for a few service groups to provide a meal on a regular schedule or individuals to drive our van.
+Wish list: Canned fruit, canned chili, canned meats and fish, chicken, Spam, Vienna sausages, ham and salmon; Chef Boyardee and Chunky or Progresso soups; gently used or new men’s jeans sizes 28-34; gently used or new men’s hiking boots sizes 8-10.5; blankets; travel-sized toothpaste and tissues; gently used or new pullover sweatshirts all sizes; cases of 20-ounce bottles of water; deodorant travel size or regular; and women’s jeans all sizes, gently used or new.
+They also are hoping for a few service groups to provide a meal on a regular schedule or individuals to drive the van.

 Hope Works (The Domestic Violence Center) provides services to women, men and children affected by intimate partner violence and sexual assault in Howard County.
-410-997-0304.
+410-997-0304 or firstname.lastname@example.org.

-Wish List: $25 gas cards, grocery cards and Target and Walmart gift cards; lotion, toothpaste, cleaning items, all-purpose cleaner and latex and non-latex cleaning gloves; Clorox wipes, laundry detergent, paper towels, toilet paper, plastic wrap, aluminum foil, gallon freezer bags, diapers and wipes; pop-top canned goods, pasta and sauce, peanut butter, jelly, ramen noodles, pancake mix, maple syrup, juice boxes, salad dressing, ketchup, brown and white sugar; flour, crackers in individual packs and granola; Ibuprofen, Tylenol, daytime and nighttime aspirin, cough drops, cough syrup, cold and allergy medicine without alcohol, Pepto Bismol and vitamins; nasal strips, Band-Aids, antacid, antibiotic ointment and aloe; new undergarments for men, women and children; and batteries of all sizes.
+Wish list: $25 gas cards, grocery cards and Target and Walmart gift cards; lotion, toothpaste, cleaning items, all-purpose cleaner and latex and non-latex cleaning gloves; Clorox wipes, laundry detergent, paper towels, toilet paper, plastic wrap, aluminum foil, gallon freezer bags, diapers in sizes four and five and wipes; pop-top canned goods, pasta and sauce, peanut butter, jelly, Ramen noodles, pancake mix, maple syrup, juice boxes, salad dressing, ketchup, brown and white sugar; flour, crackers in individual packs and granola; Ibuprofen, Tylenol, daytime and nighttime aspirin, cough drops, cough syrup, cold and allergy medicine without alcohol, Pepto Bismol and vitamins; nasal strips, Band-Aids, antacid, antibiotic ointment and aloe; new undergarments for men, women and children; and batteries of all sizes.

 The Jewish Federation of Howard County is a community-driven organization committed to taking care of the needs of Jewish people and building a vibrant Jewish future in Howard County, in Israel, and around the world.
 410-730-4976 or jewishhowardcounty.org.